Phone Answering Service for Small Business: Options, Pricing, and How to Pick

 Home services (plumbing, HVAC, electrical, contracting) — Claudessa or Rosie.
 Both built for the trade.

 Legal — Smith.ai.
 Purpose-built legal intake with Clio integration.
+See our full answering service for law firms comparison.

 General small business — Beside or Goodcall.
 Industry-agnostic and flexible.